How Much Does a Website Really Cost in 2022?

 Dedicated hosting

-With this option, a server is dedicated to hosting your website.
-Websites that are particularly large or complex, or require exceptionally high levels of data security, will benefit from dedicated hosting.
+With this option, you have your own server dedicated to hosting only your website.
+Websites that are particularly large or complex, or that require exceptionally high levels of data security will benefit from dedicated hosting.
 It is also the best option for websites with a high and steady amount of traffic.
-You do not have to compete for bandwidth, so the price is higher.
+Not sharing a server with other websites has its advantages, namely that you do not have to compete for bandwidth.
+This is reflected in the higher price.

-Top Tip: Websites such as IONOS, 123reg, and GoDaddy regularly offer package deals for domain names and web hosting.
+Top Tip: Websites such as 1and1,123reg and GoDaddy regularly offer package deals for domain names and web hosting.

-Expert Market Recommends all of the providers on our top-five hosting services list.
-You can depend on these to provide reliable, secure, scalable hosting for affordable prices; Bluehost plans start from just £2.65 per month.
+Expert Market Recommends: all of the providers on our top-five hosting services list.
+You can depend on these to provide reliable, secure, scalable hosting for affordable prices; Bluehost plans start from just £2.65 a month.

 Additional costs